 Rats are nocturnal and often hide from humans, and thus the common signs to watch out for in the home and garden are:

-- Destruction- rats have teeth which develop continuously and gnaw on plastic, wood as well as mild steel to maintain them trim; they can even bring about fires by chewing through wirings
+- Destruction- rats have teeth which develop continuously and gnaw on plastic, wood and mild steel to maintain them trim.
+They can even bring about fires by chewing through wiring.

-- Distinctive odor- ammonia-like odor which will be especially strong in enclosed locations for example in loft spaces, beneath cupboards, under decking, garages, or sheds.
+- Distinctive odor- ammonia-like odor, especially strong in enclosed locations.
+For example, in loft spaces, beneath cupboards, under decking, garages, or in sheds.